 About Academic Support Services

 Academic Support Services assists you in understanding and adapting to the academic challenges of a chiropractic education.
-Our goal is to help you develop skills and strategies that contribute to a successful and satisfying educational experience.
-Academic Consultants are available to clarify the college's academic policies, practices and procedures.
-The Academic Consultants can also discuss a variety of academic options and policies, including:
+Our goal is to help you develop skills and strategies that contribute to a successful and satisfying educational experience, including:

 - criteria for satisfactory academic progress

 - schedule options that allow you to proceed through the curriculum at a more personalized pace